 Mares and geldings are usually calmer, but there are always exceptions.
 Here are some things to take into account when choosing which type of horse is right for you.

 In general, stallions don't make a good beginner horses.
 Very high-end riding stables might put a beginner on a stallion under close supervision.
 However, for the most part, stallions can be too self-interested and can become hazardous in the hands of someone who doesn’t understand how to handle them.
 For most riders or owners just starting out on their own, buying a stallion could be a disastrous move even if the idea of owning a stallion seems romantic.
 In fact, some experienced riders and owners refuse to have a stallion because even the most well-behaved, well-trained ones can become very temperamental and without proper handling, dangerous.

 While mares are less aggressive than stallions, they can have their difficult moments as well.

 During their heat cycles, mares can sometimes get "moody" or temperamental.
 This may be most obvious in the spring, during the natural breeding season.
 During this time, some mares are very “hormonal” and will have their minds on something other than their rider or handler.
 Mares can cycle at any time of year, and the accompanying moodiness may also appear to a greater or lesser degree.

-And, if a mare becomes terribly moody, she may be suffering from cystic ovaries, or other health issues, which require the attention of a veterinarian.
+However, not all mares are difficult to handle during this time.
+A lot will depend on their training and basic temperament.
+If a once well-behaved mare becomes unusually moody, she may be suffering from cystic ovaries, or other health issues, which require the attention of a veterinarian.
 But moodiness aside, many mares make great beginner horses.
-And although mare-ish-ness is inconvenient, it’s rarely dangerous, especially if there is no stallion around.
+And although their heat cycles can be inconvenient, it’s rarely dangerous, especially if there is no stallion around.